Peter Carew (adventurer): Early life and career

 Carew was the third son of Sir William Carew, a Devonshire gentleman, and was born at Ottery Mohun (now Mohuns Ottery) in the parish of Luppitt.
 He attended grammar school in Exeter, where he was a frequent truant, and at St Paul's School.
 By his own account (set down in his biography) he once climbed a turret on Exeter city wall and threatened to jump if his master came after him.
 His father then had him led back to his house on a leash, like a dog, and for punishment coupled him to one of his hounds for a time.

 Carew was placed in the service of a French friend of his father's, but suffered demotion to muleteer and was only saved in February 1526, when a family relation, on his way to the siege of Pavia in the service of King Francis I of France, heard Carew's companions call the young man by name.
 On the way to the siege, the relative died and Carew took up with a marquis, who died in battle.
 Carew later served Philibert, Prince of Orange, after whose death he was sent by Orange's sister to King Henry VIII of England with letters in despatch; the king noted his proficiency in riding and French and took him into service.

-In 1540, he travelled abroad with his cousin and visited Constantinople, Venice, Milan and Vienna, where his cousin died.
+Carew went with Lord William Howard to Scotland in 1535 to present James V with the order of the garter.
+It was said that Scottish courtiers observed Carew's manners and fluency in French and assumed he was a french aristocrat.
+In 1540, Carew travelled with his cousin and visited Constantinople, Venice, Milan and Vienna, where his cousin died.

 He served in the war against France on land and at sea.
+In July 1543, he took part in a team of six in a friendly tournament with French soldiers from the garrison of Thérouanne, organised by John Wallop.
 In 1544, he led a company of foot apparelled in black at his own expense, with his brother George Carew – who was in command of the Mary Rose when she sank – and served as commander of the horse.
 For his service in the campaign he was knighted in 1545.